vitorsilva/my-mindmap/mindmap-notes-reactnative.md

 - *.key,*.jks, etc. (lines 15-19) - signing keys and certificates

   Bottom line: Your EAS login is safe and won't leak into the repo.
 The Expo template has you covered!

+#### unable to install on mobile phone

+1. Bypass Play Protect (Temporary Solution)

+Tap "Install anyway" (Instalar mesmo assim) if the option appears Or temporarily disable Play Protect:

+Open Google Play Store
+Go to Menu → Play Protect
+Tap Settings (gear icon)
+Toggle off "Scan apps with Play Protect"
+Install your APK
+Important: Re-enable Play Protect after installation

+#### final thoughts

+it didnt feel very complicated to do this but it still seems a lot of work to just get a compiled piece of software i built running on what effetively is a computer but happens to be a mobile phone. using expo feels a bit like cheating but i'll live with it for now before adding more (any) funcionalities i think i want to see a bit more of the distribution / deployment process, simple things like setting as icon, adding to the initial screen and so on.